iotaledger/wallet.rs/bindings/java/README.md

 ## Use the Library

 In order to use the library, you need to create a `Wallet` instance.
 **Note**: Android applications must necessarily configure a suitable storage path for the wallet to avoid problems with file system permissions.
-You can specify a suitable storage path using the `withStoragePath()` as illustrated below:
+Specify a suitable storage path as illustrated below:

 ```java
 // Copyright 2022 IOTA Stiftung